coverclock/com-diag-hazer/README.md

 stationary base station running its ZED-F9P in survey mode, one of the Pis is a mobile rover whose ZED-F9P receives RTK updates from the base station, and one of the Pis is a router that receives RTK updates from one base station and forwards them to one or more rovers.
+(You can combine the base and the router on to one Pi, but I chose not to configure my set up that way.)

-The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address (which is what I do) that can be reached through the firewall. ":tumbleweed" identifies the port on the localhost defined in /etc/services to which to receive and send RTK update datagrams.
+The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address (which is what I do) that can be reached through the firewall. ":tumbleweed" identifies the port on the localhost defined in /etc/services from which to receive and send RTK update datagrams.

     cd ~/src/com-diag-hazer/Hazer